cplett/cplett.github.io/page/crest/crest.md

 # {{page.title}}
 {: .no_toc}

-Semi-empirical methods are often employed to explore and efficiently sample the conformational space of molecules.
-The Conformer-Rotamer Ensemble Sampling Tool (CREST) uses the GFN methods to generate ensembles and find low-energy structures.
+Semi-empirical methods are frequently used to explore and efficiently sample the conformational space of molecules.
+The Conformer-Rotamer Ensemble Sampling Tool (CREST) leverages the GFN methods to generate ensembles and identify low-energy structures.

-Besides conformational search algorithms, CREST provides a variety of workflows of which the most important are coverd by this workshop.
+In addition to conformational search algorithms, CREST offers various workflows, with the most important ones covered in this workshop.

-For more information about CREST, check out the [docs](https://crest-lab.github.io/crest-docs/).
+For more details about CREST, visit the [documentation](https://crest-lab.github.io/crest-docs/).

 ## Literature